Overview

 Above the result entry section is a switch that allows the official to switch between Active and Abandoned.
 Active indicates that the athlete is still an active participant in the competition.
 Select Abandoned if the athlete wants to voluntarily withdraw from the competition.

-Tip: The elimination rule is configured in the meet settings in the Results Portal before the event.
+Tip: In Portal Mode the elimination rule is configured in the meet settings in the Results Portal before the event.
+In Local Mode it is set when you create the meet on the device.
 The app applies whichever rule has been set automatically.

 Elimination